VirgilSecurity/virgil-crypto-c/docs/implementor.md

     attribute is optional.
 It can take one of the following values:

 Value: Meaning:
-public: Instance type definition is used within private scope.
+public: Instance type definition is used within public scope.
 private: Instance type definition is used within private scope.

 name: